Tax Deductions for Employer Provided Truck and Car Expenses

 Use Form 2106, Part II, Sections A and C to claim vehicle expenses.

-Reimbursements made under an accountable plan are not reported as pay on the employee’s tax return.
-Reimbursements made under a nonaccountable plan are treated as pay on the employee’s tax return.
+The way expenses are reported depends on if the employer uses an accountable vs nonaccountable plan.
+You don’t report reimbursements under an accountable plan on the employee’s tax return.
+Reimbursements with a nonaccountable plan are treated as income on the employee’s tax return.

 Falcon Expenses, a fully mobile expense reporting app for iOS, makes it easy to capture business expenses and maximize business expense deductions.
 Whether you’re an employer, employee, or self-employed, Falcon Expenses makes it seamless and easy to log and track business expenses.
 Falcon Expenses is a fully mobile expense reporting app.
 With Falcon Expenses, scan receipts, enter cash expenses, track mileage expenses and log billable hours.